 The tanks had gone only a short distance out of Krinkelt when they encountered a Mark IV tank, a half track, and an armored car.
 The infantry dismounted and took cover while the tanks prepared to open fire.
 Meanwhile the three tank destroyers which had turned right toward Wirtzfeld sighted the enemy vehicles.
 After the infantry had dismounted, the tank destroyers immediately, opened fire and knocked out all three enemy vehicles.
 The infantry from the tanks and tank destroyers joined forces and captured 12 prisoners who were hiding along the road in the vicinity of the three enemy vehicles.

-December 18 – At 0215, the 1st plat of A Co was ordered to proceed to Wirtzfeld thru Krinkelt.
-Upon reaching Wirtzfeld they met with the 23/2-ID.
-There they set up AT defense on the north and east side of town with their remaining three guns.
+December 18 : At 0215, the 1st Platoon of Able Co was ordered to proceed to Wirtzfeld thru Krinkelt.
+Upon reaching Wirtzfeld they met with the 23-IR (2-ID).
+There they set up AT defense on the north and east side of the town with their remaining three guns.
 The rest of the company which had lost the majority of its equipment were employed with the infantry.
 All of the remaining guns of the battalion, less three in Wirtzfeld, were placed east of Elsenborn in AT defense.
-A provisional company was organized from these gun crews and placed under the command of the CO of C Co.
+A provisional company was organized from these gun crews and placed under the command of the CO of Charlie Co.
 The consensus of opinions of the plat leaders and the gun crews are that if it had not been for the fact of the non-mobility of the towed gun and the lack of armor protection for the gun crews and in most cases the over-running of the gun positions by the infantry many more tanks and vehicles could have been destroyed.

 Enemy action on December 18 in the area consisted of armor and infantry attacks from the south and southeast.
 None of the attacks were successful, but the pressure being brought to bear by the powerful enemy caused the US forces to plan a withdrawal to the better defensive terrain of the Ridge in Elsenborn, approximately two miles west of Rocherath and Wirtzfeld.
 The pulling back of the forward units of V Corps resulted in the concentration of force in a tight semicircle to the west of Elsenborn.